anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 - Armour Cruncher:
     - (STR +3)
-    - Add opponent's armour to damage when using blunt weapons.
+    - Add opponent's armour dice to damage, when using blunt weapons.

 - Blood Pact: It’s a cruel world to be all alone in.
 But you’ve found a way to avoid this fate.
-    - (WIL 0)
+    - (WIL +0)
     - Form a blood pact with a creature.
 You can communicate by thought no matter the distance, this never goes away.
 Whatever one experiences, so does the other.
 This includes injury and death.

 - Bloodthirsty Rage: The rush of combat is addictive.
 You’re always chasing that high.
 It’s kill or be killed.
 You can’t stop to ask questions.